Associate Professor of Public Affairs

 His second book AIDS Drugs for All: Social Movements and Market Transformations with Ethan Kapstein was published by Cambridge University Press in fall 2013.
 The book is the winner of the 2014 Don K. Price award, APSA’s prize for the best book on science, technology, and environmental politics.
 This book seeks to explain the conditions under which social movements can transform markets to achieve to their ends.

 Busby is the author of several studies on climate change, national security, and energy policy from the Council on Foreign Relations, the Brookings Institution, the German Marshall Fund, and CNAS.
 Busby is one of the lead researchers in the Strauss Center project on Climate Change and African Political Stability (CCAPS), a $7.6 million grant funded by the U.S. Department of Defense.
-He is also the principal investigator of a Complex Emergencies and Political Stability in Asia, a 3-year $1.9 million project, also funded by the Department of Defense.
+He is also the principal investigator of a Complex Emergencies and Political Stability in Asia (CEPSA), a 3-year $1.9 million project, also funded by the Department of Defense.
 He has also written on U.S.-China relations on climate change for CNAS, Resources for the Future, and the Paulson Institute.

 Busby is a Life Member in the Council on Foreign Relations.
 His works have appeared in Political Geography, International Security, Perspectives on Politics, Security Studies, International Studies Quarterly, Current History, and Problems of Post-Communism, among other publications.